 6. Salt Pans

 Our visit proceeds with the north coast of Gozo, well known to be dotted by hundreds of chequerboard of rock-cut saltpans protruding into the sea.
 Located between Qbajjar Bay and Marsalforn town, the Salt pans stretch for over 3 km.
-Our driver says that they are more than 300 years old and part of the centuries-old Gozitan tradition of sea-salt production that has been passed down within local families for many generations.
+Our driver says that they are more than 300 years old and part of the centuries-old Gozitan tradition of sea-salt production passed down within local families for many generations.
 Close to the Salt Pans, you’ll also find a shop where to buy the local salt.
-Unfortunately, the time flies and it’s time to start heading to Mgarr harbour where our private boat to Cirkewwa is waiting for us.
+Unfortunately, the time flies, and it’s time to start heading to Mgarr harbour, where our private boat to Cirkewwa is waiting for us.
 Greeted our friendly and fun driver, happy for having spent a beautiful day through Gozo, we jump into the boat (with a quick stop in front of the Blue Lagoon in Comino) to get to Cirkewwa and take the minivan to go back to our accommodation.